Assessing Application Security

 *(ISC)² Members/Associates can access this course for free by logging in above and clicking the 'My Courses' menu item.

 *Free for (ISC)² Members/Associates by logging in above and clicking "My Courses".
-In today’s app-enabled world it is more important than ever for security practitioners to work with their organization to ensure digital assets are adequately protected against attacks.
-In most cases, internet-facing applications are the primary targets for attackers.
-This hands-on practical lab will explore the foundations of how to assess an application's security.
+In today’s app-enabled world it is more important than ever for security practitioners to work with their organization to ensure their digital assets are adequately protected against attacks.
+In most cases, the internet-facing application is the primary targets for attackers.
+Applications, when not properly hardened and secured, create the entryway for criminals to gain access to sensitive data or even allow for the complete compromise of the underlying system.
+Whether the application is bought, built or acquired it is important to consider its vulnerabilities and the types of attacks that might be used to exploit them.
+This course will explore the foundations of how to assess an application’s security.

-This course includes the following five (5) lab exercises: (1) Lab 1: Requirements Generation (2) Lab 2: Attack Surface Analysis (3) Lab 3: Abuse Cases (4) Lab 4: Threat Modeling and (5) Lab 5: Vulnerability Analysis.
+This course includes the following five (5) lab exercises: 1) Requirements Generation 2) Attack Surface Analysis 3) Abuse Cases 4) Threat Modeling and 5) Vulnerability Analysis.

 Audience or Who Should Take This Course